US LLC for Non-US Residents (Foreigners) — 2026 Guide

 I already own a company in my home country.
 Can I name that company as the owner of my new American business?

-Yes, you can name your foreign company as the owner of your new American business.
-The foreign company would become a member of the US LLC, allowing for consolidated ownership and management.
+Yes.
+You can name your foreign company as the sole member of your US LLC.
+The foreign company becomes a member of the US LLC, allowing for consolidated ownership and management.
+This is a common structure for non-residents who already operate established businesses abroad.

 Do I need an ITIN to open an LLC bank account?